tobysharp/hornet/docs/paper.md

 - Types are built-in or plain structs
 - Protocol structs natively define their serialization format
 - A validation `rule` is a function that returns success or a typed error
-- Validation rules may be composed into a ruleset of ordered, identically typed rules
+- Rulesets are statically analyzable sequences of rules with uniform error types
+- Validation rules are invoked with the `require` keyword, which passes the enclosing function's arguments to the referenced rule, returns early on error, or otherwise proceeds
 - Validation rules may be tagged with a `@bip` annotation for selective application depending on block height
-- Validation rules are invoked with the `require` keyword, which passes the enclosing function's arguments to the referenced rule, returns early on error, or otherwise proceeds
+- Relevant cryptographic primitives (e.g. SHA256, secp256k1) are defined as built-in functions

 ### 5.3 Example: Contextual block validation